-There have been no groundwater dependent ecosystems identified over LW/MW 5 to 9, although a series of small dams and Bowmans Creek support aquatic vegetation.
-Based on the longwall/miniwall mine design baseflow impact on Bowmans Creek is predicted to be approximately 1.2 L/s, with predicted changes to groundwater levels within the saturated alluvium ranging from 0 to 2.5 m, with an average of 0.8 m drawdown across the Bowmans Creek floodplain.
-Drawdowns close to Bowmans Creek are predicted to be mostly less than 0.1 m (AquaTerra, pers comm).
+There have been no groundwater dependent ecosystems identified over the additional longwall panel, although a series of small dams and Bowmans Creek support aquatic vegetation.
+Based on the mini panels mine design baseflow impact on Bowmans Creek is less than 1 L/s with predicted changes to groundwater levels within overlying alluvium being almost insignificant (AquaTerra, pers comm).
 It is therefore unlikely that the watertable will be lowered beyond the reach of plants.